 It’s that time of the year we all look forward to, when school responsibilities and homework begin again, and fall television comes along to give us reason to shirk these responsibilities.
+If you haven’t set up your television yet, Tech Vision Electronics offers high quality flat-screen, full motion TV wall mounts at affordable prices.
+With our corner, ceiling, swivel and articulating TV wall mounts you will be able to have the best TV viewing experience.

 This year, networks have loaded their fall schedules with plenty of new shows, as well as returning old favorites.
 Here is a day-by-day breakdown of options to keep you from starting that paper that’s due tomorrow.